 As the name implies, Water Mill began as a water mill and grinding grain area for farmers.
 Today, Water Mill is the only town on Long Island with a working watermill and windmill, and both residents and visitors alike make a point of stopping in to marvel at the iconic sight.

 One of Long Island’s most sought-after towns, Water Mill charms even the most worldly of visitors with its historic village green, antique shops, boutiques, fine restaurants, vineyards, and farms, as well as a dazzling array of some of the most exclusive and impressive properties on the east coast.
-There is a sense here of young Nick Carraway gazing in wonder at Gatsby’s palatial mansion, as charmingly modest cottages mix in seamlessly with luxury summer homes, waterfront stunners, and magnificent estates set on Mecox Bay and the Atlantic Ocean.
+Water Mill's real estate options include modest cottages mixed in seamlessly with luxury summer homes, waterfront stunners, and magnificent estates set on Mecox Bay and the Atlantic Ocean.

 What to Love

 - Local farms and the freshest berries and vegetables

 Residents of Water Mill appreciate the village feel and the nod to a simpler time.
 This is the place to kick off your shoes, pull on a cozy sweater, and sip a good cup of coffee while taking in the remarkable oceanfront scenery.
 Leave the phone and day planner at home and just wander wherever your feet take you.
 Set aside the cares of city life and spend a lazy afternoon visiting the town’s country store, sampling cider, snacking on doughnuts, and picking homegrown apples and pumpkins.